Skip to content

 Chartist uprising

-Owning such a vast estate came with its difficulties too, and in the 1830s, the Morgan family became the focus of the Chartist movement; a protest to increase the political rights of the working classes.
+Owning such a vast estate came with great responsibility, and in the 1830s the Morgan family became a focus of the Chartist movement, a protest to increase the political rights of the working classes, culminating in the Newport Rising of 1839.

 The local favourite

-Evan died in 1949, leaving behind the most scandalous stories of the Morgan era and a financial burden that meant Tredegar House was soon sold by his relatives.
+Evan died in 1949, leaving a wealth of lively anecdotes but a financial burden that meant Tredegar House had to be sold by the Morgans in 1951.

-The house was sold by Evan’s distant relatives in the 1950s, when it became a Catholic girls school.
+When the house was sold it became a Catholic girls’ school.
 In the 1970s, Newport Council bought the house and transformed it into a museum that reflected the unique story of the mansion house.

-In 2012, the council leased the house to the National Trust who now care for its historic buildings, unusual gardens and vast parkland.
+In 2012, the council leased the house to the National Trust who now care for its historic buildings, gardens and parkland.
+Today, Tredegar welcomes over 500,000 visitors a year including many from the neighbouring Duffryn Estate and Newport’s wider communities.

 A large, oval painting on the decorative plaster ceiling is the focus of the Gilt Room at Tredegar House, Newport, which is richly decorated with gold-framed paintings on the walls, and chairs upholstered with purple fabric.